 But choosing the right VPN is a difficult task–there are so many providers available.
 Important factors to consider when choosing one are fast connection speeds to avoid buffering, a no-logging policy to further protect your privacy, no usage restrictions to access any content at full speed and software that is available for your device.

-At Addictive Tips, we’ve tested virtually every VPN on the market against our criteria, and the provider we recommend is IPVanish.
-With servers worldwide, no speed cap or throttling, unlimited bandwidth, unrestricted traffic, a strict no-logging policy and Android client software that can easily be installed on the Nvidia Shield, IPVanish delivers impressive performance and value.
+At Addictive Tips, we’ve tested virtually every VPN on the market against our criteria, and the provider we recommend for Nvidia is IPVanish.
+With 1,300+ servers across more than 75 countries worldwide, zero speed caps or throttling, unlimited bandwidth, unrestricted traffic, a strict no-logging policy and Android client software that can easily be installed on the Nvidia Shield, IPVanish delivers impressive performance and value.

 Installing the VPN App from Your Provider